 We have visited Universal Orlando over 10 times in the last 3 years and have tried many of the places to eat.
-After much discussion we have narrowed it down to top of the best restaurants at Universal Orlando to visit with kids.
+After much discussion we have narrowed it down to top of the best food at Universal Orlando and where to find it.

 There are so many options and places to eat at Universal Orlando.
 Between the two parks, Universal Studios and Islands of Adventure, and Universal’s CityWalk the options are really endless.
-With so many different choices it can be overwhelming to decide what is a good choice for your family.
+With so many different choices it can be overwhelming to decide what is the best place to eat at Universal for your family.

 All of the restaurants on this list we have tried as a family.
 I also included a few places we haven’t tried, but are on our list to try on our next visit.
 My husband does most of the food research and I have added his favorite at each restaurant.

-Top 10 Best Restaurants at Universal Orlando with Kids
+Top 10 Best Food at Universal Orlando and Where to Find Them

 10. Comic Strip Cafe (Islands of Adventure)